Srapy/angel.co-jobs/README.md

 All the results/urls will be shown up in the comand propmt and will be automatically saved to .csv file. before starting the script change the excel sheet name in the angel script.

-eg: I have generated the result for the configration below in output.csv file.
+<font color="green">eg: I have generated the result for the configration below in output.csv file.</font>

 exports.config = {